Moretonhampstead railway station: History

 South of the station was a goods shed and engine shed.
 The signal box was unusually built onto the side of the engine shed.

-In 1929 the Great Western Railway, which now owned the line, opened the Manor House Hotel just outside Moretonhampstead.
+In 1929, the Great Western Railway, which now owned the line, opened the Manor House Hotel just outside Moretonhampstead.
 Set in 193 acre, it boasted a golf course and also attracted holidaymakers to visit Dartmoor.

 After the last passenger train ran on 28 February 1959, regular goods trains continued until 6 April 1964, although British Railways continued to use the station as a base for its road goods services until the end of the year.

+The site today

-The goods and engine sheds for many years continued to be used by a commercial road haulage business.
+Although the train shed was demolished shortly after the station's closure, the goods and engine sheds were retained; these are now used by a commercial road haulage business.
+Part of the platform is extant.